 GCM provides stronger authentication assurance than a (non-cryptographic) checksum or error detecting code; in particular, GCM can detect both 1) accidental modifications of the data and 2) intentional, unauthorized modifications.

-In DLMS/COSEM, it is also possible to use GCM to provide confidentiality only: in this case, the authentication tags are simply not computed and checked.
+In DLMS®/COSEM, it is also possible to use GCM to provide confidentiality only: in this case, the authentication tags are simply not computed and checked.

 GCM functions